Looking for the easiest path to a college degree? Here are the easiest college majors for getting your bachelor’s degree.

 For example, do you want to study psychology from a scientific or liberal arts perspective?

-A bachelor of science in psychology focuses more on scientific and technical skills.
 In contrast, a bachelor of arts in psychology focuses more on building critical thinking, observational, and communication skills.

 Another thing to consider when taking this major is how you plan to start your career path.